OfficeDev/VBA-content/Project-VBA/articles/8b00cad1-b49d-8365-46f9-3dd3d9e191cc.md

  End If
  Next T
  Else
- MsgBox Prompt:=RName &amp; " is not a resource in this project.", buttons:=vbExclamation End If
+ MsgBox Prompt:=RName &; " is not a resource in this project.", buttons:=vbExclamation
+ End If

 End Sub